DanielSletskov/ML-AI-Autogen/README.md

 # ML-AI-Autogen
-Solution to the compulsory ML assignment
+Solution to the compulsory ML assignment 2

+Project description